nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 }
 ```

 We're declaring an contract for an asynchronous function that will accept an asynchronous callback, and will return a Promise that resolves to either a `ResolvedAsyncExecution<R>` or a `RejectedAsyncExecution`.
-Now let's implement it.

 ```ts
 class SafeInvocation {